reedbarber/reedbarber.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is NOT Inigo Montoya!
-(Reed) I MAY have the following qualities:
+I'm Reed, I have the following qualities:

-- I rock a great mustache
+- I rock a great personality
 - I'm extremely loyal to my family

 What else do you need?